lgov/MockHTTPinC/docs/apidocs.md

     EndGiven
 ```

-All request templates and responses must be defined in a Given..EndGiven block.
+All request templates and responses must be defined in a `Given(mh)` ... `EndGiven` block.
 You can have multiple of such blocks in your code, and they can be defined even after the test has started and the server has responded to requests.

 Request matching